Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 It will typically appear near the end of the ingredients list, grouped with other dough conditioners and flour treatment agents.
 Look for it in the ingredient lists of sandwich breads, burger buns, English muffins, wraps, and packaged flatbreads.

 Using IngrediCheck, you can instantly scan any packaged bread product and see if azodicarbonamide (or any other flagged additive) is present in the ingredient list.
-Whether you are managing food sensitivities, following a clean-label diet, or simply trying to avoid additives that are banned elsewhere in the world, IngrediCheck helps you make that call in seconds — so you can put the loaf back on the shelf or toss it in the cart with confidence.
+Whether you are managing food sensitivities, following a clean-label diet, or simply trying to avoid additives that are banned elsewhere in the world, IngrediCheck helps you make that call in seconds.
+Put the loaf back on the shelf or toss it in the cart with confidence.

 IngrediCheck app